We spend a lot of time trying to improve our tennis swing. And our abdominal muscles. And our capacity to make money.

 A lot of the problems we face societally, but also individually, could be remedied with more focused attention on our health, our sleep, our ability to calm ourselves and relax, a trained tendency to look both inward and outward for answers, and the confidence to filter the answers that we find.
 Can you imagine what the world might be like if we were all capable of calming ourselves when necessary?
-Capable of seeing the world from another person’s perspective for a moment, before making a decision about who they are and what they want?
+Capable of seeing the world from another person’s perspective before making a decision about who they are and what they want?

 There’s nothing wrong with making money or playing tennis or having washboard abs.
-But such pursuits are a coat of paint on a house that’s falling apart if the rest of your world is brittle, due to lack of sleep, mental fitness, or social stability.
+But such pursuits are a coat of paint on a house that’s falling apart if the rest of your world is brittle due to lack of sleep, mental fitness, or social stability.

 Consider the payout of investing more in these fundamental assets.
-A predictably deep, restful sleep every night may not be the simplest goal in the world to attain, nor the sexiest to pursue, but the benefits of the effort would positively impact just about everything else in your life.
+A deep, restful sleep every night may not be the simplest goal in the world to attain, nor the sexiest to pursue, but the benefits of the effort would positively impact just about everything else in your life.
 Including your tennis swing.

 Back when I wrote this, I had come to realize just how valuable my ability to sleep consistently well was to me, and recognized that this wasn’t the case for most people I knew.
 I took a step back to figure out why this might be the case, and found that it was at least in part that I had recalibrated my lifestyle so that I didn’t do things I would regret anymore.